OrigamiGangster/Playlist-App/README.md

 # Playlist-App
-A basic CRUD App that can add, modify or delete songs
+A basic CRUD App that integrates with a database and can add, modify or delete songs